 Due to his remarkable ability to deliver both long and short passes, Dendoncker has excelled at playing from the depth of midfield, most times in a defensive set up.

-However, his greatest strength is his stamina.
+However, as a follower of strict diet plans, his greatest strength is his stamina.
 Thanks to his sturdy body frame and tenacity, the Belgian can run tirelessly throughout the game.

 He is a great team player with a remarkable ability to remain composed even when his side is losing, and this is the reason why he has become the nucleus of the team.